Azure/azure-sdk-for-js/sdk/developersigning/azure-developer-signing-rest/README.md

 ### Prerequisites

 - You must have an [Azure subscription](https://azure.microsoft.com/free/) to use this package.
+- You must have an existing Azure Developer Signing account.
+- You must have confirmed your identity using the Identity Validation resource.
+- You must have an existing Certificate Profile created.

 ### Install the `@azure-rest/developer-signing` package

-Install the Azure Signing REST client REST client library for JavaScript with `npm`:
+Install the Azure Signing REST client library for JavaScript with `npm`:

 ```bash
 npm install @azure-rest/developer-signing